-4. Planning.
-PR exercise planning will generally be conducted IAW the JELC timeline discussed in paragraph 5 of Enclosure E. For those PR exercises that are stand-alone exercises, prior to entering the JELC the following sequence will occur:

-b.
-The Joint Staff J-7 DD JT CEPD Project Officer, will convene a PR Core Planning Group meeting approximately 12-15 months prior to anticipated exercise execution.

-c.
-The Joint Staff J-7 DD JT CEPD Project Officer will brief the proposed exercise to the CJCS or Director, Joint Staff, after consensus has been reached by the Core Planning Group on the general theme and concept for the exercise.

-5. Request Process.
+- 4. Planning.
+PR exercise planning will generally be conducted IAW the JELC timeline discussed in paragraph 5 of Enclosure E. For those PR exercises that are stand-alone exercises, prior to entering the JELC the following sequence will occur: - a.
+Using JTIMS and in coordination with potential CCMD participants, windows of opportunity for exercise execution will be identified.
+These exercises will normally be five to seven days in duration. - b.
+The Joint Staff J-7 DD JT CEPD Project Officer, will convene a PR Core Planning Group meeting approximately 12-15 months prior to anticipated exercise execution. - c.
+The Joint Staff J-7 DD JT CEPD Project Officer will brief the proposed exercise to the CJCS or Director, Joint Staff, after consensus has been reached by the Core Planning Group on the general theme and concept for the exercise. - 5.
+Request Process.
 Commands must submit the request through JTIMS and simultaneously request a PR at the IEW (January timeframe).
 When asking for a PR, the matrix at Figure 62 should be used as a guide for identifying specific elements of support that the commands require from the Joint Staff in order to meet their TOs.